Kim Kardashian Slips Into Sexy Versace Dress For Sister Kourtney’s Lavish Birthday Bash

 Happy Birthday @kourtneykardash I honestly can’t believe the life we have lived!
 It’s such a dream to go through it all with having a sister like you by our side!
 You have taught me so much throughout life.
 You’re such an amazing mom and friend!
 Can’t wait to celebrate you tonight!
 I love you beyond what you could imagine ✨

-Kim posted several clips from her sister’s birthday bash on social media, which brought together some of the biggest names in pop culture on Thursday night — including the father of Kourtney’s three children, Scott Disick, and his current girlfriend, Sofia Richie.
-As previously reported by The Inquisitr, the 20-year-old model looked incredibly glamorous in a one-shoulder black dress and impeccable makeup as she attended the lavish party.
+Kim posted several clips from her sister’s birthday bash to social media.
+The party brought together some of the biggest names in pop culture on Thursday night — including the father of Kourtney’s three children, Scott Disick, and his current girlfriend, Sofia Richie.
+As previously reported by The Inquisitr, the 20-year-old Richie looked incredibly glamorous, wearing a one-shoulder black dress and impeccable makeup as she attended the lavish party.

 Everything at Kourtney Kardashian's birthday bash was the most interesting to look at. https://t.co/oLt22YIWvF pic.twitter.com/4NqrLB4Rhf